TJ Friedl Player Props: Reds vs. Nationals

 TJ Friedl At The Plate

-- Friedl is batting .306 with 13 doubles, three triples, six home runs and 22 walks.
+- Friedl has 13 doubles, three triples, six home runs and 22 walks while batting .304.

-- He has hit a home run in six games this year (9.7%), homering in 2.4% of his plate appearances.
+- He has hit a home run in 9.5% of his games this season, and 2.3% of his plate appearances.

-- Friedl has driven in a run in 19 games this season (30.6%), including six games with more than one RBI (9.7%).
-He has also driven home three or more of his team's runs in four contests.
+- In 30.2% of his games this year, Friedl has had at least one RBI.
+He's picked up more than one in 9.5% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.